 Student Financial Aid

 Funding may be available via a newly awarded U.S. Department of Education grant beginning in Summer 2019.
-For more information, please contact the PI, Dr. Beth Degrace.
+For more information, please contact the PI, Dr. Sandra Arnold.

 The Doctor of Science in Rehabilitation Sciences (DSc) program requires core courses and courses in the specialization and cognate (related) areas.
 Students also complete a doctoral thesis, planned and implemented with faculty guidance.
 The number of credits required in each area varies depending on a student’s highest degree.
 Information about degree requirements.